ycrc/ycrc.github.io/docs/clusters-at-yale/access/mfa.md

 * Verify that your ssh client is using the correct login node
 * Verify you are attempting to connect from a Yale machine or via the proper VPN

-If all of this is true, please contact us at [hpc@yale.edu](mailto:hpc@yale.edu).
+If all of this is true, please [contact us](/#get-help).
 Include the following information (and anything else you think is helpful):

 * Your netid
 * Have you ever successfully used ssh and Duo to connect to a cluster?